-Wapta Falls is the largest by water volume in Yoho National Park, BC, Canada.
+Wapta Falls is the largest by water volume in Yoho National Park, British Columbia, Canada.

 Note: TransCanada Highway access to Wapta Falls, travelling west, may not be signed.
 There is no left turn lane, so access from the east is required when the highway is busy.
 The trail-head is 4.5 KM (2¾ miles) east of the Yoho National Park west gate.